This content discusses trauma, depression and anxiety, which some people may find triggering.

 But for others, what are the implications for the whole family when a loved one goes to prison?
 How can life carry on as normal?

-There are a range of powerful emotions that come in to play when a loved one goes to prison, including: shame and guilt.
+There is a range of powerful emotions that come into play when a loved one goes to prison, including shame and guilt.

 “We all love him, we all nurture and cherish him.
 What he’s done is not the same as who he is”.